-But the input that drives them is customer satisfaction and meeting customer needs.
+But the input which drives them is customer satisfaction and meeting customer needs.
 Customer feedback tells you how to do that.

 But look at how most marketers get measured.
-How much time they spend filling in management reports and telling finance why they have or haven’t hit their forecast.
-Yes, it’s important, but they should be talking more about how they’re working with customers to hit those numbers, not rationalising the performance.
+How much time they spend filling in management reports and telling finance why they have, or haven’t, hit their forecast.
+Yes, it’s important.
+But they should spend more time working with customers to hit those numbers, than explaining the numbers.

 These marketers need to think customer first, brand second.
-If the noise of your brand is drowning out the voice of your customer, you’ll lose out to brands who know how to listen to feedback.
+If the noise of your brand drows out the voice of your customer, you lose out to brands who listen to, and act on, feedback.

 Conclusion - Customer feedback

 Gathering customer feedback is important.
-But you need to do something with that feedback.
+But you need to do something with it.